-Applications must be completed online and submitted with scanned signature page by end of day January 15.
+Applications must be completed online and submitted with scanned signature page by 11:59 PM CT on January 18.
 If the deadline date falls on a weekend or holiday, the deadline will be extended to the next business day.
 Applications will not be accepted after the deadline date.
 Applications that are not complete, do not comply with the instructions, or do not have properly executed signatures, will not be reviewed.
 See the Foundation's Website for details, RSNA.org/foundation.